-Apart from the obstacle to his “pet project” of publishing a book (see A Memoir), Cobb had no reason to complain, perfectly satisfied as he was with his agreement with Bonner.
+Apart from the obstacle to his “pet scheme” of publishing an actual book (see A Memoir 261), Cobb had no reason to complain, perfectly satisfied as he was with his agreement with Bonner.
 The contract required him to produce a “novelette every eight weeks and a minimum of two short pieces in a week”, and provided him with $50 per week for the next thirty years.
 A most satisfactory and indeed lucrative arrangement for “the first American one-man fiction factory” (Ljungquist 83).

 Cobb, Ella Waite.
 A Memoir of Sylvanus Cobb, Jr. Boston, 1891.

 Hart, J.D.
 The Popular Book: A History of America’s Literary Taste (NY: 1950, OUP).

 Ljungquist, K.P. ed.
 Bibliography of American Fiction Through 1865 (NY: Facts on File, 1994).